japinell/KU-CBC-Homework-13-E-Commerce-Back-End/README.md

 node seeds/index.js
 ```

-After these commands, the database has been created and seeded with sample data.
+After running the commands above, the database has been created and seeded with sample data.

 ## Usage

 The application has been coded to perform CRUD operations against a live database using the most common HTTP methods for REST APIs: _GET_, _POST_, _PUT_, and _DELETE_.
 Therefore, make sure to follow the [Installation](#installation) instructions above if you want to test the application in your development environment.

-As stated before, the application only includes _backend_ features; so, to test these features in real time, you will need to use any tool for API testing similar to **Insomnia**.
+As stated before, the application only includes _backend_ features; so, to test these features in real time, you will need to use any tool for API testing similar to **Insomnia Core**.

-Videos showing the application functionality are provided below:
+Examples of how to use the application are provided in the following videos:

 - [Categories](#categories)
 - [Products](#products)